IgorKrupenja/nextjs-starter/README.md

 # Next.js

 This is a Next.js starter project with TypeScript, Tailwind, shadcn/ui, ESLint, Stylelint and Vitest.
-Includes custom configuration for VSCode, ESLint and Stylelint.
+Includes custom configuration for VSCode and ESLint.

 ## Installation